ppy/osu-wiki/wiki/osu!_Program_Files/en.md

 ### .exe (Application)

 The main component.
-Click on it to start-up (only applies to Windows.)
+Click on it to start-up (only applies to Windows).
 The .exe files are safe to open assuming the player used the osu!installer downloaded from the official website to install osu!.

 osu!.exe (Start-up osu!)